joergschwarzwaelder/hhc2023/Objective-17/README.md

 In this objective it shown how SSH certificates can be used for SSH authentication.
 For this, a [web tool](https://northpole-ssh-certs-fa.azurewebsites.net/api/create-cert?code=candy-cane-twirl) running in Azure is provided which signs SSH public keys with the principal "elf".
 With that it is possible to login to "ssh-server-vm.santaworkshopgeeseislands.org" as user "monitor".

-The objective is to login to the server as "alabaster" and grab his TODO list.
+The objective is to login to the server as "alabaster" and grab a TODO list residing in the home directory.

 Sample SSH public key:
 ```